Writing

 Our writing curriculum focuses on;

-Transcription – so that pupils become fluent in handwriting and spelling.
+Transcription- so that pupils become fluent in handwriting, spelling and grammar.

-We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and accurately and adapt their language and style to suit the context and audience.
+We recognise the importance of nurturing a culture where children take pride in their writing, can write clearly and can accurately; adapting their language and style to suit the context and audience.
+We endeavour to inspire pupils so that they are motivated and enjoy writing for a range of purposes, understanding how widely writing is used in everyday life.

 Implementation